-The application is made in outline with all matters reserved apart from access.
-One access point is proposed from Common Lane.
-The development proposes a residential development of up to 93 dwellings, open space and drainage infrastructure.
-The site layout proposes a main road with cul de sacs leading off throughout which there are pedestrian linkages.
-The proposed site access will provide a one-way signalised controlled junction.
+The proposed site access would operate by way of a three-arm junction through which traffic from only one arm of the junction would move at any one time.
 To achieve the access it is proposed to construct a new bridge structure on the bank of the railway cutting which will have a curved retaining wall on the Greenway side that will adjoin the existing bridge.

-0.32 ha. of public open space is proposed, which includes landscaped areas each side of the site access and a central area including a children's play area and potential attenuation pond.
+Public open space of 0.32 hectares is proposed, which includes landscaped areas each side of the site access and a central area including a children's play area and potential attenuation pond.
 At the north-eastern corner of the site is an attenuation pond which stands beyond the main development area of the site, within the adjoining arable field.
 A noise mitigation barrier is proposed along the eastern boundary of the site which would rise from 1m above ground at the southern end of the site to 2.5m above ground at the northern end of the site.
 Dwellings would be mainly 2 storeys with some 2.5 storeys.

-The application is supported by extensive supporting documentation.
-This includes an Environmental Statement, report dealing with transportation matters, a Planning Statement and Design & Access Statement.
+The application is accompanied by extensive supporting documentation.
+This includes an Environmental Statement report dealing with transportation matters, a Planning Statement and Design & Access Statement which indicated that: